Willie Read: First World War

-He was awarded the Air Force Cross (AFC) on 1 January 1919, and the Distinguished Flying Cross (DFC) on 3 June 1919 for services in France.
+Read was awarded the Air Force Cross (AFC) on 1 January 1919, and the Distinguished Flying Cross (DFC) on 3 June 1919 for services in France.

 Post-war

-After the war he remained in the Royal Air Force with the rank of flight lieutenant, although technically still on attachment from his regiment.
-He served in Palestine with No. 216 Squadron from 1919 to 1921, and received a bar to his AFC on 12 July 1920.
-By October 1921, he had been promoted to squadron leader in the RAF, although still holding the rank of captain in the Army, and was in command of 216 Squadron.
+After the war Read remained in the Royal Air Force (RAF) with the rank of flight lieutenant, although technically still on attachment from his regiment.
+He served in Palestine with No. 216 Squadron from 1919 to 1921, and received a Bar to his AFC on 12 July 1920.
+By October 1921, he had been promoted to squadron leader in the RAF, although still holding the rank of captain in the army, and was in command of No. 216 Squadron.

-On 17 November 1921, he finally transferred from the Army to a permanent commission in the Royal Air Force.
+On 17 November 1921, Read finally transferred from the army to a permanent commission in the RAF.
 He was awarded a second bar to his AFC in the 1922 New Year Honours.
 He was promoted wing commander on 1 January 1924.
 Having previously been commander of an apprentices' wing at RAF Halton, in January 1928 he became station commander of RAF Upavon, and he was appointed first commander of RAF Boscombe Down in September 1930.
 In March 1931, he was appointed Inspector of Recruiting for the RAF.
 He retired on 17 May 1932, his 47th birthday.